yakclient/yakclient/README.md

     from = "net.yakclient.extensions.example.MyFirstMixin",
     to = "net.minecraft.client.main.Main",
     methodFrom = "Method to be injected(Ljava/lang/String;)V", // Yes, this works!
-   // The rest will define how the method will be defined once its injected, this will later become optional.
+   // The rest will tell yakclient how to define the method once its injected.
+In later releases this will be optional.
-    access = 1, // Java method access
+    access = 1,
-    name = "Method to be injected", // description = "(Ljava/lang/String;)V",
+    name = "Method to be injected",
+    description = "(Ljava/lang/String;)V",
     signature = "",
     exceptions = "",